 Every year on this day, the Big Blue grabs a hold of me.

-Around her birthday, he would start pulling on my pants leg.
-For the next five or six weeks, I would drag him around everywhere I went.
-Then, every 24th of March, he would finally take over and wrap me tightly in his arms, stroking me with The Big Hurt.
+Around her birthday, he starts pulling on my pants leg.
+For the next five or six weeks, I drag him around everywhere I go.
+Then, every 24th of March, he finally takes over and wraps me tightly in his arms, stroking me ever so slowly, leaving remnants of The Big Hurt.

-And like the ghost of Christmas past, he would make me relive that fateful day step by step.
+And like the ghost of Christmas past, he makes me relive that fateful day step by step.

 It was a shitty Monday, but I was in a good mood.
 In my cubicle.
-Then my boss’s office.
+Shawn said “it’s a bad day”.
+I said “Nah.”
+Then in my boss’s office.
+A phone call.
 There was an accident.
 They need me at home.
-The car ride.
-My grandma’s house.
+The long, shaky car ride with Laurie.
+My great-grandma’s house.
 So many people.
 Familiar faces wrinkled, red, and coated in tears.
+My knees in the dirt.

 Then my mother.